periys/lyamargarita.xyz/README.md

 - You need to be a subscriber to [lyamargarita](https://www.twitch.tv/lyamargarita) on Twitch
   - "_Booooo!
 Why?!_" I hear you shout.
 But it's not what you think!
 Margaritaville is a small close-knit community and our subscribers are some of our most active members.
 We ask this of you so we can be more certain you won't grief or misbehave.
 - Let us know in the Discord that you'd like access by posting in the #sub-channel, periys or Lya will whitelist you.
+- You'll need to [link your Discord account to your Twitch account](https://support.discord.com/hc/en-us/articles/212112068-Twitch-Integration-FAQ) to see the subs channel.

 ## What do I need to get?
 Now that you've got access, let's get you set up.
 You'll need the following things to get started: